-Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding Citical Element reference) State Documentation or Evidence For ELP standards: The State adopted ELP achievement standards that address the different proficiency levels of ELs; If the State has developed alternate ELP achievement standards, it has adopted them only for ELs who are students with the most significant cognitive disabilities who cannot participate in the regular ELP assessment even with appropriate accommodations.
-The State did not offer evidence that supports this critical element.
-See WIDA Review.
-Section 6.1 Summary Statement No additional evidence is required or The following additional evidence is no • [list additional evidence needed w/ brief rationale] See WIDA Review.
+- Evidence that the State adopted ELP achievement standards that address the different proficiency levels of ELs. - Evidence that if the State has developed alternate ELP achievement standards, evidence that it has adopted them only for ELs who are students with the most significant cognitive disabilities who cannot participate in the regular ELP assessment even with appropriate accommodations.